 No-Fault Insurance Defined

-In Ontario, automobile insurance operates under a 'no-fault' system.
-Confusingly, no-fault insurance may be perceived by some as meaning that blame or fault is moot in an accident.
-This is an incorrect perception.
-Who was at blame or fault for an accident is reviewed and determined; however, the determination of blame or fault is inapplicable to the process of claiming various insurance coverage benefits.
-In almost all circumstances, an automobile registered and insured in Ontario, will be making a claim for damage to the insurer of the automobile rather than against the person who is at blame for causing the accident.
+In Ontario, automobile insurance operates under a no-fault system.
+Confusingly, no-fault insurance may be misunderstood by some people as meaning that blame or fault is moot in an accident; however, this would be an incorrect understanding whereas the person who is blameworthy for causing an accident is still reviewed and determined.
+The term no-fault simply means that the determination of who is blameworthy for causing the accident is unnecessary and, generally, irrelevant to the process of making claims for insurance coverage benefits whereas, in nearly all circumstances, where an accident involves an automobile that is registered and insured in Ontario, any claims for damage to the automobile will be claimed against the insurer of the automobile rather than claimed against the blameworthy person.

 By making a claim directly to the insurer of an automobile involved in an accident, rather than bringing a legal claim against the person who caused the accident, the intent is that the owner of the automobile will receive the benefits of a more time efficient and cost effective system of insurance.
 This was well explained by the Court of Appeal in the case of Clarendon National Insurance v.
 Candow, 2007 ONCA 680 where it was said: